 The amendments address the conflict between IFRS 10 and IAS 28 in dealing with the loss of control of a subsidiary that is sold or contributed to an associate or joint venture.
 The amendments clarify that the gain or loss resulting from the sale or contribution of assets that constitute a business, as defined in IFRS 3, between an investor and its associate or joint venture, is recognised in full.
 Any gain or loss resulting from the sale or contribution of assets that do not constitute a business, however, is recognised only to the extent of unrelated investors' interests in the associate or joint venture.
-The IASB has deferred the effective date of these amendments indefinitely, but an entity that early adopts the amendments must apply them prospectively.
+In December 2015 IASB postponed the effective date of this amendment indefinitely pending the outcome of its research on the equity method of accounting.
+The amendments have not yet been endorsed by the EU.
 The Group will apply these amendments when they become effective.
 The Group is currently assessing the impact of Amendments to IFRS 10 and IAS 28 and plans to adopt the new standard on the required effective date.